qupath/qupath-docs/docs/tutorials/cell_classification.md

 :::{figure} images/ki67_cell_classification_scatter_plot.png
 :class: shadow-image full-image

-Detection measurement table with scatter plot view
+Detection measurements table with scatter plot view
 :::

 Provided that you saved your classifier, you can apply it to a similar image in the future.
 To do so, you can run the cell detection and feature calculations as before, and then apply your pre-trained classifier with {menuselection}`Classifier --> Load object classifier`.